ropensci/GSODR/paper/paper.md

-The GSODR package [@GSODR] is an R package [@R-base] for automated downloading, parsing, cleaning and converting of Global Surface Summary of the Day (GSOD) [@NCDC] weather data into Comma Separated Values (CSV) or Geopackage (GPKG) [@geopackage] files. .
+The GSODR package [@GSODR] is an R package [@R-base] for automated downloading, parsing, cleaning and converting of Global Surface Summary of the Day (GSOD) [@NCDC] weather data into Comma Separated Values (CSV) or Geopackage (GPKG) [@geopackage] files.
 It builds on or complements several other scripts and packages.
-An earlier R script, getGSOD.R, published in the freely available book, "A Practical Guide to Geostatistical Mapping", [@Hengl2009] provides basic functionality on Windows platforms, but lacks cross-platform support and does not take advantage of modern techniques in R R to make more efficient use of available computing resources used to complete the process.
+An earlier R script, getGSOD.R, published in the freely available book, "A Practical Guide to Geostatistical Mapping", [@Hengl2009] provides basic functionality on Windows platforms, but lacks cross-platform support and does not take advantage of modern techniques in R to make more efficient use of available computing resources used to complete the process, e.g., data.table [@data.table], readr [@readr] and foreach [@foreach], which allow the data cleaning, conversions and disk input/output processes to take advantage of modern computer hardware.
 The rnoaa [@rnoaa] package offers an excellent suite of tools for interacting with and downloading weather data from the United States National Oceanic and Atmospheric Administration, but lacks options for GSOD data retrieval.
 Several other APIs and R packages exist to access weather data, but most are region or continent specific, whereas GSOD is global.
 This package was developed to provide:

   * a function that simplifies downloading GSOD data and formatting it to easily be used in research; and